openlibhums/memory-alpha/content/old-docs/manager/articlesissues/index.md

 - Issue DOI
-  - Issues can have a DOI, which will be registered with all of its articles in crossref.
+  - Issues can have a DOI, which will be registered with all of its articles in Crossref.
 If you are using Janeway's autoregistration (recommended) or if you are not interested on registering DOIs for issues, you can leave this field blank.